Ludoclt/SpotifAds/README.md

 ## What is SpotifAds ?

 SpotfAds is an ads blocker proxy for Spotify, it blocks ads requests made by Spotify.
-This is a small, very light program that can run in the background in the taskbar and start automatically when Windows starts up if the option is enabled.
+This is a small, very light program that can run in background in the taskbar and start automatically when Windows starts up if the option is enabled.

 - It can be installed from [here](https://github.com/Ludoclt/SpotifAds/releases)